Who are the Rohingya and why are they fleeing?

 (CNN)They have been raped, tortured and killed.
-They have been crowded on boats, ping-ponged between nations that don't want them.
+They have been crowded on boats and ping-ponged between nations that don't want them.
 They have been forced into labor and have no rights to their land.

 Rohingya Muslims are among the most persecuted people in the world, and once again, they find themselves running for their lives.

-In the Southeast Asian nation of Myanmar, formerly known as Burma, fierce clashes between security forces and Rohingya militants have left hundreds dead.
-In the past 12 days, around 123,000 Rohingya have fled the country and crossed into Bangladesh, UN figures show.
+In the Southeast Asian nation of Myanmar, formerly known as Burma, fierce clashes between security forces and Rohingya militants left hundreds dead and entire villages torched to the ground.

-Satellite images released by Human Rights Watch showed entire villages torched to the ground in the ongoing violence.
+Since August 25, hundreds of thousands of Rohingya have fled over the border into Bangladesh, the UN says, as the military intensifies its clampdown on the minority group.
+UN human-rights chief Zeid Ra'ad Al Hussein described the actions as a "textbook example of ethnic cleansing."

 How did it come to this?
 Here's what you need to know: